-If you’re planning on visiting China around the Lunar New Year, or in October, there’s a chance you’ll be there over Golden Week – a national holiday that happens twice a year around the phases of the moon.
+If you’re planning on visiting China in October, there’s a chance you’ll be visiting China in Golden Week – a national holiday that happens twice a year around the phases of the moon.
 While it may sound like a lovely celebration to be part of, it could also wreak havoc on your travel plans.

 You see, visiting China during Golden Week is much like travelling through any other country while the locals are all desperately trying to get home to see their families.